Grate-Oracle-Lewot/GrateCrystal/README.md

 ## Miscellaneous
 - Sleep now lasts from 1 to 5 turns both in and outside the Battle Tower
+- Just like how Pokémon can't be Frozen during Harsh Sunlight, they now can't be Burned during Rain
 - All bedroom decorations obtained throughout the game (but Mystery Gift is disabled)
 - Due to no Mystery Gift, the Trainer House now has you fight a copy of your own party from the last time you saved (this feature is now available [as a tutorial](https://github.com/pret/pokecrystal/wiki/Fight-a-copy-of-your-own-party-in-the-Trainer-House))
 - When you set loose the Legendary Beasts beneath the Burned Tower, they automatically count as seen in the Pokédex, allowing you to track their roaming without having to stumble upon them first